Table of Contents

 Quick facts about ENS

-• ENS comprises two Ethereum smart contracts: the ENS registry, which stores domain names, and the resolver, which transforms domain names to machine-readable addresses and vice-versa.
+- ENS comprises two Ethereum smart contracts: the ENS registry, which stores domain names, and the resolver, which transforms domain names into machine-readable addresses.

 With these quick facts, it’ll be easy to understand how the ENS works.
-Let’s check the below sections to learn more about it.
+Let’s check the sections below to learn more.

 How does ENS work?

-Users of the ENS app can begin by looking for a domain name that is currently accessible before creating their Web3 account.
-Once you’ve found one, all that’s left to do is complete the registration procedure, which involves approving two transactions from your wallet and paying the annual cost of $5 for names longer than five characters.
+Users of the ENS app can start by looking for a domain name that is currently accessible before making their Web3 account.
+Once you’ve found the domain name, all that’s left to do is complete the registration procedure, which involves approving two transactions from your wallet and paying the annual cost of $5 for names longer than five characters.
 You can generate various subdomains, such as email.rick.eth or website.rick.eth, all connected under the same ENS domain after you have the domain, link it to your websites, crypto wallets, etc.

 Similar to the early days of DNS names, crypto locals are hurrying to obtain their nicknames, as ENS domains are limited.
 Some people are even experimenting with ENS domain flipping, which can be a successful side business, given that weather.eth was sold in the auction for 300 ETH, or US$27,000, while exchange.eth was sold for 6,660 ETH, or US$609,000.